-This article is meant to explain some of the case law and statutes surrounding the definitions of substantial change relative to child custody.
+The following information is meant to explain some of the case law and statutes surrounding the definitions of substantial change relative to child custody.
 As with most facets of family law the standards and definitions are continuously evolving.
 Nothing here is meant to be interpreted as legal advice, only information.
 If you would like help preparing legal documents for Child Custody -- we can help.
 We prepare documents for many family law matters in-house.
 Please read the article, and if you feel your situation has undergone substantial change, please contact us.

 In Florida law, both case law and Florida Statutes there are specific circumstances which must exist in order to modify child custody.
 There is a bias toward upholding the original custody order and it is not to be modified unless these specific factors are present.
 First, the basis for modification of child custody must be due to a substantial change in circumstances that was unforeseen at the time of the original order.
 Second the change in circumstances must be material, and substantial.
 The movant is held to an extraordinary burden of proof supporting his claims of the change in circumstances.
 Third, only after the extraordinary burden of proof, that there has been a substantial and material change in circumstances, has been met, may the court decide whether a custody modification is in the best interests of the child.
 Absent a finding that the change in circumstances has in fact been substantial and material, a modification of custody is not warranted.

 The Florida Supreme Court case, Wade v Hirschman, 903 So 2d 928 (Fl.